 Common causes of malocclusion include:

 - Mismatch between jaw size and size of teeth

 - Premature loss of or missing teeth

-Checking for malocclusion is a part of your dental exam.
-Depending on the severity, treatments may include orthodontics, cosmetic dentistry and surgery.
+Checking for malocclusion is a part of your regular dental exam.
+Depending on the severity, recommended treatments may include orthodontics, cosmetic dentistry and surgery.